Why Is My Dog Yelping?

 Joint or Muscle Problems

-Joint and muscle problems are painful.
-These conditions, such as arthritis, degenerative myelopathy or degenerative joint disease will cause your dog to yelp or shake when they move or attempt to get up.
-Your veterinarian will work with you to set up a pain management plan for your dog.
+These conditions include arthritis, degenerative myelopathy or degenerative joint disease and will typically cause your dog to yelp or shake when they move or attempt to get up.
+If diagnosed, your veterinarian will work with you to set up a pain management plan for your dog.

 Seizure activity

-What to do if your Dog is Yelping and Shaking
+What to do if your dog is yelping in pain

 When your dog begins yelping and shaking, you need to stop and assess the situation.
 If you feel your dog is in need of medical attention, contact your veterinarian immediately for an appointment.
 If you feel that your dog is suffering from fear or anxiety, try to calm your dog without feeding into their fear or anxiety.
 Your veterinarian may be able to suggest things to try to keep your dog calm.